-Knitting the Fog, which is told through short stories and poems, starts in Guatemala, with Claudia as a young, sometimes traviesa, girl, who ate mud once to see what it tasted like, who pretended she didn’t understand adult conversations so she could listen in, and who had a history of fainting to avoid being punished.
+Knitting the Fog, which is told through short stories and poems, starts in Guatemala, with Claudia as a young, sometimes traviesa, girl – a girl who once ate mud to see what it tasted like, who pretended she didn’t understand adult conversations so she could listen in, and who had a history of fainting to avoid being punished.

 Though life wasn’t perfect, Claudia had the love and support of her family, especially her mom’s.
 When her mother fled Guatemala to escape her abusive husband, Claudia’s life changed.
 Her mother asked her own mother and tía to take care of her daughters, which is where we learn more about the duality in Claudia’s life.
 Spanish and Poqomchi’.
 Tía Soila and Mamatoya.
 Mayuelas and Tactic, the two cities where she split her time during those three years.
 Even two versions of La Siguanaba.